SHAP-Guided Kernel Actor-Critic for Explainable Reinforcement Learning: Algorithm Design of RSA2C

 \section{Algorithm Design of RSA2C}

-To jointly improve decision efficiency and interpretability, we propose RSA2C, a kernel-based algorithm that embeds an Actor and two Critics in RKHS and injects adaptive state feature importance via RKHS--SHAP directly into a Mahalanobis-weighted OVK.
-We utilize the ALD-based sparse dictionary to control time complexity. {Here, RKHS–SHAP is not merely used for explanation.
-Its attributions, derived from the value approximation, emphasize stable and influential state dimensions, producing smoother advantages and more stable policy-gradient updates.} An overview is given in Fig.~\ref{fig:algorithm} and described in Algorithm~\ref{algorithm-main}.
+To jointly improve decision efficiency and interpretability, we propose RSA2C, a kernel-based algorithm that embeds an Actor and two Critics in RKHS and injects adaptive state feature importance via RKHS-SHAP directly into a Mahalanobis-weighted OVK.
+We utilize the ALD-based sparse dictionary to control time complexity. {Here, RKHS-SHAP is not merely used for explanation.
+Its attributions, derived from the value approximation, emphasize stable and influential state dimensions, producing smoother advantages and more stable policy-gradient updates.} An overview is given in Figure~\ref{fig:algorithm} and illustrated in Algorithm~\ref{algorithm-main}.